-- The subsidy amount is set to the maximum because in Vancouver actual average monthly child care expenses are greater than the maximum subsidy; - The four year old is in licenced group child care and based on his or her age has a maximum subsidy amount of \$550 per month; and - The seven year old is in "Surrounding School Day" care, and the maximum subsidy amount is \$210 per month.
+- The subsidy amount is set to the maximum because in Vancouver actual average monthly child care expenses are greater than the maximum subsidy; - The four-year-old is in licensed group child care and based on his or her age has a maximum subsidy amount of \$550 per month; and - The seven-year-old is in "Surrounding School Day" care, and the amount is for "More than 4 Hours Daily or both before and after school care provided," which is \$210.00 per month.
+The amount for "4 Hours or Less Daily" is \$175.00 per month.